 The barium enema requested by your physician is an examination of your colon or large intestine.
 It can be very important in diagnosing disorders of the large intestine.
-It need not be difficult or particularly unpleasant.
-It does require great attention to detail.

 IT IS ESSENTIAL THAT YOUR COLON BE THOROUGHLY CLEANSED FOR THIS EXAMINATION.
 EVEN A SMALL AMOUNT OF RETAINED STOOL MAY HIDE ABNORMALITIES.
 IN ADDITION, IF YOUR BOWEL IS COMPLETELY EMPTY, THE BARIUM ENEMA WILL BE LESS UNCOMFORTABLE FOR YOU.

 Please follow a clear liquid diet the entire day before your exam.
 Clear liquids include:

 - Clear juices without pulp (apple, white grape, lemonade, white cranberry)

 - Coffee or tea (without milk or non dairy creamer)